Foundations

 1. One session, one task

-Do not let a single session accumulate context from five different tasks.
+Don't let a single session accumulate context from five different tasks.
 Finish a task, start a new session for the next one.
-This is the single most effective strategy.
+This is the single most effective strategy and most people never do it.

 2. Use handoffs instead of marathon sessions

 Instead of one 3-hour session, work in focused 30-60 minute blocks.
-End each block with a handoff (what was done, what is next).
+End each block with a handoff (what was done, what's next).
 Start a fresh session that reads only the handoff.
 Fresh context every time.

-See the session lifecycle guide for details on handoff protocols.
+See the session lifecycle guide for handoff protocols.

 3. Point to files instead of pasting them

 Let Claude Code read files on demand.
-Do not paste file contents into the chat.
+Don't paste file contents into the chat.
 When you paste, that content stays in the conversation forever.
-When Claude Code reads a file with its tools, the content is there but the tool-based approach is more efficient.
+When Claude Code reads a file with its tools, it's more efficient.

 4. Use sub-agents for research

 Sub-agents (via the Task tool) get their own context window.
-If you need Claude Code to explore a large part of the codebase or research something, offload it to a sub-agent.
+If you need Claude Code to explore a large codebase or research something, offload it to a sub-agent.
 The main conversation only gets the summary back.

 5. Be specific in your prompts